 - Remove from heat and plop onto wax paper or a dish to cool. *You can also pop it in the freezer for a few minutes if you need rapid cool down like my impatient kiddos requested.*

 - Store in a covered dish or ziplock baggy.

 The wonderful thing about play dough is how endless the possibilities really are.
 Some days my kiddos will spend time making different forms of food, shaping it into animals, or having creating a house to destroy.

-In an attempt to add more options to their play, I included a spare parts tray.
+In an attempt to add more options to their play, I included a loose parts tray.
 The tray was full of small bits and pieces they could add to their play dough.

 The kiddos were confused at first with the tray, but before long the marbles became men trapped by a giant squid for Asher.
 Ellery is really liking to line things up so she put her marbles in an orderly fashion.

 The play dough has added a nice activity for inside when we are retreating from the hot summer days.

 Adding any form of small pieces to an activity requires adult supervision.
 You know how kids are, so please be safe!